joao-pedro-braz/Firmata-LiquidCrystalI2C/README.md

 ## Installation

-To load latest version of Firmata-LiquidCrystalI2C you can evaluate the following expression in playground:
+To load the latest version of Firmata-LiquidCrystalI2C you can evaluate the following expression in playground:

 ```
 Metacello new